espocrm/documentation/docs/administration/fields.md

 ## Link-Multiple

 A set of records related through *Has-Many* (*many-to-many* or *one-to-many*) relationship.
-Not all relatioships have their link-multiple fields.
+Not all relationships have their link-multiple fields.
 Only those do, where *Link-Multiple* parameter(s) is enabled.